jepusto/scdhlm/cran-comments.md

 ## Resubmission

 This is a re-submission and a maintenance release.
 The main changes are a small tweak to how missing observations are handled in the function preprocess_SCD() and a corresponding modification to one of the example datasets.
+We have also corrected the typo in one of the DOIs in DESCRIPTION.

 ## Test environments